Profile image

 Tom Stoate specialises in public and human rights law, civil liberties, claims against public authorities, proceedings in the Court of Protection, criminal justice and media law.

-Tom has a particular focus on complex inquests and inquiries.
+Tom has a particular focus on complex inquests and public inquiries.

 Alongside his work at the Bar, Tom is an Assistant Coroner, and an Associate Lecturer in postgraduate media law at Goldsmiths College, University of London.

-Prior to coming to the Bar, Tom worked for a number of years as a political adviser and speechwriter in Westminster, and on the 2008 Obama Presidential campaign.
-Tom has also worked as a volunteer caseworker at the Free Representation Unit.
+Prior to coming to the Bar, Tom worked for a number of years as an adviser and speechwriter in Westminster, and on the 2008 Obama Presidential campaign.

 What the directories say